OrGreenberg/DemystifyingFlux/models_and_tools.md

 ---
 <a name="sec:hub"></a>

+Below is a list of the currently available models in the FLUX family.
+We divide them into [Text-to-Image models](#text-to-image), and [tools](#tools) which provide additional capabilities such as image editing, spatial guidance, and image variation.
+While new models are being released rapidly, this list is current as of June 5, 2025.
+You can contribute to this blog by suggesting newly released models via the blog's [GitHub Issues](https://github.com/OrGreenberg/DemystifyingFlux/issues) page.

 ## text-to-image
+<a name="text-to-image"></a>

 The FLUX.1 suite of text-to-image models comes in three variants, all share the same architecture of 12B parameters, striking a balance between accessibility and model capabilities [^FLUXAnnounce].